Job market paper

 Jaehyun Jung

-This study investigates spousal spillover in health screenings using South Korea’s National Health Screening Program, which subsidizes 90–100% of screening costs biennially at even-numbered ages.
-Using spouse’s even age as an instrument, we estimate that a spouse’s screening increases one’s own participation by 7.9 percentage points, 37% of the direct subsidy effect.
-Evidence points to coordination as a key mechanism, as many couples undergo screening on the same day.
-We also find contrasting patterns of selection by own subsidy eligibility.
-Among subsidy-eligible individuals, those with low socioeconomic status (SES) are more likely to respond to their spouse’s screening, while among ineligible individuals, spillovers are concentrated among those with high SES.
-These results suggest that spousal spillover can be used to increase participation and reduce socioeconomic disparities in preventive care.
+Social interactions can strongly shape preventive health behaviors, but little is known about how they shape participation in formal health screening programs.
+This study investigates spousal spillovers in screening participation using South Korea’s National Health Screening Program, which subsidizes 90–100% of screening costs biennially at even-numbered ages.
+Exploiting the spouse’s even age as an instrument, we estimate that a spouse’s screening increases one’s own participation by 7.9 percentage points, equivalent to 37% of the direct subsidy effect.
+Spillovers primarily run from wives to husbands, and evidence points to coordination as a key mechanism, as many couples undergo screening on the same day.
+These findings highlight the importance of household dynamics in preventive care and suggest that policies engaging families jointly could substantially enhance the effectiveness of public health screening programs.

-Fig: Health screening rate by one's own and spouse's age
+Fig: Health screening rate by own age/spouse's age

 Misinformation Belief, Health Behavior, and Labor Supply during the COVID-19 Pandemic: Evidence from Tricycle Drivers in Philippines